Impact

 Issue 3: Entering personal data during checkout (Severity: 3)

-To address this, I added the Paypal button and delivery time selection to the cart to shorten the checkout process from 5 steps to 2 steps.
-Missing information about delivery costs and quantity selection has also been added to the checkout process for more transparency.
+To improve this, I integrated the PayPal button and delivery time selection in the cart, reducing the checkout process from 5 to 2 steps and adding the necessary information for transparency.

 Solution for Issue 3